JosefNemec/Playnite/doc/manual/gameVariables.md

 - emulator configuration fields
 - game action fields

-To use a variable, encapsulate it with curly brackets in the string:
+To use a variable, encapsulate it with curly brackets in a string, for example:

 `some string {GameId} test`